letmaik/rawpy/README.rst

     cmake .
     sudo make install

-After that, install rawpy using ``pip install rawpy --no-binary :all:``.
+After that, install rawpy using ``pip install rawpy --no-binary rawpy``.

 If you get the error "ImportError: libraw.so: cannot open shared object file: No such file or directory" when trying to use rawpy, then do the following: